-Cardinals eat a variety of foods: sunflower seed, safflower seed, cracked corn, suet, suet mixtures, peanut hearts, peanuts and nutmeats of all kinds.
-Try Cardinal Delight, a seed Duncraft formulated especially for these birds.
-They also like melon seeds, pieces of raisins and banana and even cornbread.
+Cardinals eat a variety of foods: sunflower seed, safflower seed, cracked corn, peanut chips, peanuts and nutmeats of all kinds.
+Try Cardinal’s Delight, a seed Duncraft formulated especially for these birds.
+They also like melon seeds, pieces of raisins and banana and even cornbread and other baked goods.

 Water also plays a very important part in attracting cardinals and other birds, both in summer and winter.
 So be sure to have a bird bath filled with fresh water if there isn’t a natural water source nearby.